google/WebFundamentals/src/site/_en/fundamentals/tools/test/device.markdown

     </tr>
     <tr>
       <td data-th="tool"><a href="http://viljamis.com/blog/2012/remote-preview/">Remote Preview</a></td>
       <td data-th="Description">You host the tool's html page and content and point your device's browser to it.
-The tool regular checks a file for a URL and loads it into an iframe.
-Light-weight tool great for chaining devices together and easily changing URL across all of them.
+The tool regularly checks a file for a URL and loads it into an iframe.
+Light-weight tool great for chaining devices together and easily changing URL's across all of them.
 Doesn't support synchronized testing though.</td>
     </tr>
     <tr>
       <td data-th="tool"><a href="http://vanamco.com/ghostlab/">Ghostlab (commercial)</a></td>